01 of 14

 Serve or Store

-Serve your marshmallows – as part of a candy plate, alongside some cake or ice cream, in hot chocolate (best made with real chocolate!), or all by their tender, fluffy, delicious selves.
+Serve your marshmallows—as part of a candy plate, in a recipe, alongside some cake or ice cream, atop a s'mores pie, in hot chocolate (best made with real chocolate!), or all by their tender, fluffy, delicious selves.
 Or, store them in an airtight container.
 They are transcendent the day they are made, delicious for a week, and still better-than-store-bought for about a month depending on the humidity where you are.